senecajs/seneca-transport/README.md

 The second field is the identifier of the Seneca instance.
 You can see that first the client (with an identifier of _vy../..15/-_) sends the message <code>{color=red}</code>.
-The message is sent over HTTP to the server ( with an identifier of _ly../..80/-_).
+The message is sent over HTTP to the server (which has an identifier of _ly../..80/-_).
 The server performs the action, generating the result <code>{hex=#FF0000}</code>, and sending it back.